-There was no critical issue found during the audit alongside some of low severity and one informational issue.
+There was no critical issue found during the audit alongside one with medium severity and some of low severity and one informational issue.
 All the mentioned findings may have an effect only in case of specific conditions performed by the contract owner and the investors interacting with it.
 They are described in detail in the "Complete Analysis" section.
 Contracts are already deployed.